TeamGloomy/TeamGloomy.github.io/pages/mydoc/stm32_esp.md

 ## Initial Configuration

+### Manual Flashing

 {% include warning.html content="An ESP-01 cannot be used with RRF." %}

-The image for to flash to the ESP can be found [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).
+The image to flash to the ESP can be found [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases).

 {% include note.html content="Use the latest release for stable builds and the newest pre-release for unstable builds.  <br/>
 Make sure you download DuetWifiServer-stm32f4.bin  " %}